hyperledger-labs/private-data-objects/PREREQUISITES.md

 The URL of the ledger you wish to register with.

 - `PDO_LEDGER_KEY`
-Needs to be set to the hexadecimal private key for modifying ledger settings.
+The path of the file containing the private key for modifying ledger settings.

 - `PDO_IAS_KEY`
-Intel Attestation Service (IAS) public key.
+The path of the PEM file containing the Intel Attestation Service (IAS) public key.

 - `PDO_SPID`
 Service provided ID that accompanies certificate registered with Intel Attestation Service (IAS).